Dr. Griffith's Super Soup

 Tofu is high in protein, contains all the essential amino-acids.
 Be sure to purchase Non-GMO, organic tofu.

 Organic turkey tail mushroom powder: The FDA has approved clinical trials involving turkey tail mushroom for cancer.
 In countries like Japan, Taiwan, and Korea, turkey tail mushroom is used as an adjunct to conventional cancer care and it has immune stimulating properties.
-Organic turkey tail mushroom powder is available in our office and on-line.
+Organic turkey tail mushroom powder on-line.

-Broccoli sprout powder: When it comes to basic nutrients, broccoli is the vege king!
+Organic Broccoli sprout powder: When it comes to basic nutrients, broccoli is the vege king!
 Ounce for ounce, broccoli has more vitamin C than an orange and as much calcium as a glass of milk.
 Broccoli sprouts can contain up to 50 times the amount of the amount of the antioxidant sulforaphane glucosinolate, than found in full-grown broccoli florets.
 Sulforaphane glucosinolate is found in all cruciferous plants.
 It provides potent antioxidant protection, cancer fighting properties and hormonal balance.
-Broccoli sprout powder is available in our office and on-line.
+Organic Broccoli sprout powder is available on-line, be sure to choose an organic product.

 Nutritional yeast: Nutritional yeast may be one of the best additions to your diet in terms of nutrition and taste.
 It provides a wealth of vitamins, minerals and protein that almost anyone can benefit from.
 It is a rich source of Beta-Glucans, compounds also found in medicinal mushrooms touted for their anti-cancer affects.
 One could easily purchase a few pounds a month for daily cooking.
 Nutritional yeast has a savory, cheesy flavor and it tastes great sprinkled on a bowl of air-popped popcorn or mixed into salads and soups.